yagasoft/Logger/README.md

 	+ Auto log file-names are a time-stamp of when the log started
 	+ Auto log files are in plain text
   + Wrapping is off
-  + Max entries are 500
+  + Max entries are 500.
+It's better not to go too high or else it will REALLY eat up the memory!
   + Hide on close is on
 	+ Make sure to check the thread in memory if your OS doesn't support tray icons please
 	+ This is so as not to close the program associated with the logger, unless explicitly specified